Bio

 A legit multi-hyphenate

-Natasha is an accomplished producer and creative executive (MTV, FOX, Disney, Critical Role), now full-time writer, actress, stand-up comedian, voice over artist, and podcaster.
+Natasha is an accomplished producer and project manager (Mattel, Disney, Critical Role, MTV, Fox), writer, actress, stand-up comedian, voice over artist, and podcaster.

-An advocate for South Asian representation on and off-camera, Natasha is a Vice-Chair of the South Asian Writers Committee (of WGA Writers), committed to enhancing visibility, improving access, and increasing employment opportunities of and for SA WGA members.
+An advocate for South Asian representation on and off-camera, Natasha is Co-Chair of the WGA South Asian Writers Committee (SAWC), committed to enhancing visibility, improving access, and increasing employment opportunities of and for SA WGA members.

 Born in Dubai, she has lived in Mumbai, was raised in Toronto, moved to New York, and now resides in Los Angeles.
 She brings her truly diverse perspective to all her projects.